0xLida00/e-commerce-store/README.md

-# e-commerce-store
+# E-Commerce Store

-This repository contains an e-commerce web app built with Python and Flask.
-Users can browse products, add items to their cart, and checkout.
-Features include live cart updates, product detail pages, and cart management, demonstrating Flask routing, sessions, and Jinja2 templates.
+This is a simple e-commerce store built using Flask, HTML, CSS, and JavaScript.

 ## Installation
 1. Clone the repository.